coeus3d/docs/en/docs/software/pc/intro.md

 # PC

-PC software is used to control multidevice screen, and it has the following functions:
+Also known as `Cutting Software`, PC software is used to control multidevice screen, and it has the following functions:

 - Video Conversion
 - Materal Upload